 On a beautiful sunny day in the Cairns Aquarium, I am surrounded by crystal clear water.
-Rays of light reflect off the body of a large hammerhead shark as it swims above me.
-In close pursuit is a black tip reef shark, followed by a cow tail ray and a rare porcupine ray.
+Rays of light reflect off the body of a large hammerhead shark as it swims above me, while, in close pursuit is a black tip reef shark, followed by a cow tail ray and a rare porcupine ray.

-Smaller fish retreat into the shadows so as not to become their next meal.
-But they have nothing to fear.
-These large ocean predators are well fed.
+Smaller fish retreat into the shadows so as not to become their next meal but they have nothing to fear as these large ocean predators are well fed.

 I am standing in the Oceanarium, a 20m long tunnel with a 270-degree view of the Deep Reef and Coral Sea exhibits at the new world-class Cairns Aquarium.

 The Cairns Aquarium is undoubtedly one of those cool places to visit in Queensland.